 Example C TDA Learning Progression Annotations Student Response Reading Comprehension: Developing In the text "Blueberry Picking " supports the Idea of persistance.
-The reason this is trav is because the grand som never gives up even them he taces many challenges; One of the challenges is being uncomfortable.
-He tried sitting but he would have to slide over bumpy rockes, He tried knowing but his knee gave out and tried standing but when he An understanding of the prompt and passage is demonstrated by providing evidence from the text and attempting to make inferences about a theme topic of persistence and never giving up.
-The student does not identify a theme statement (e.g., with perseverance you can overcome any challenges or obstacles).
-Analysis: Emerging enhant his knees he felt like he would crack apart.
-This is important because he still lith give up.
-He was persistant to find a really comfortabal spot.
-Another challengs is thirst.
-His throat perched with thirst more and more as the sun rose in the sky.
-The sweat dried on my bedy.
+The reason this is true is because the grand Som never gives up even them he takes many challenges.
+One of the challenges is being uncomfortable.
+He tried sitting but he would have to solido over bumpy rockes.
+He tried knowing but hiskness An understanding of the prompt and passage is demonstrated by providing evidence from the text and attempting to make inferences about a theme topic of persistence and never giving up.
+The student does not identify a theme statement (e.g., with perseverance you can overcome any challenges or obstacles ). gave out and trived standing but when he Analysis: Emerging unhert his knees he felt like he would crack apart.
+This is important because he still illot give up.
+He was persistant to find a really confortabal spot. hother challenge is thirst.
+His threat parched with thirst mare and more as the sum rose in the sky.
+The sweat dried on my body.
 This is important here he was still going and going.
 He was persistant to keep going.
 Third challeng is the water spilled.
-He reached The use of text evidence is included to support a challenge experienced by the grandson and attempts to support an inference about the character and a theme (Evidencehis knees he felt like would crack apart.
-Inferencea repetitive and undeveloped statement is provided in an attempt to make an inference about the character's actions and thoughts this is important; however, the inference is generic.
+He readed The use of text evidence is included to support a challenge experienced by the grandson and attempts to support an inference about the character and a theme (Evidence his knees he felt like would crack apart.
+Inferencea repetitive and undeveloped statement is provided in an attempt to make an inference about the character's actions and thoughts this is important ; however, the inference is generic.
 Analysisan attempt to connect the details in an analysis is made.
-The first attempt is an inaccurate interpretation (he was persistent to try to find a really comfortable spot) and the remaining paragraphs include an attempt at analysis with a generic statement (he still continues.).
+The first attempt is an inaccurate interpretation ( he was persistent to try to find a really comfortable spot ) and the remaining paragraphs include an attempt at analysis with a generic statement ( he still continues. ).
 An explanation of how the character's actions demonstrate a theme around persistence is missing.

-for the water and his stiff fingers sliped.
-The

-natur peared out over the reals the imp

-ortant because he has no more water left

-in the bottle.
-He was porsistant to nover

-give up.

-In conclusion, the text supports that the

-grandson has persistance be showing that he

-never gives up.
+Essay Writing: Meeting for the water and his stiff fingers sliped.
+The water permised out over the realization imp- ortant because he has no more water. left in the bottle.
+He was porsistant to never The structure/organization groups ideas into paragraphs and uses transitions within and between paragraphs. give up.
+In conclusion, the text sopports that the Sentence and word choice are varied. grandson has persistance be showing that he never gives up.
+The grammar and spelling are appropriate.